ssebs/ssebs-www/content/blog/minimacropad.md

 <div style="clear:both;"></div>

 ## Rewriting in Go
 This time, I decided to write my code in Golang.
 This is a modern low programming language, and is a middle ground between C and Python.
 Go's a compiled programming language, whereas Python is interpreted.
 This essentially means that Go is much faster, but is a bit more work to write.
 There's another bonus to using Go: it compiles to a single binary file.
-This means I no longer had to use Pyinstaller!
-(No more startup time lag)
+This means I no longer had to use Pyinstaller, which meant no more startup time lag!

 > I also wanted to learn Go to become a better programmer, and thought this was a very practical way to do so.

-I found the [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests) free online book, and got to work learning about pointers, interfaces, channels, and more.
+I found the [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests) free online book, and got to work learning about pointers, interfaces, channels, unit testing, and more.

 ## Quick sidebar about Go's error handling
 One thing I particularly like about Go is the error handling.
 In Python, if you were to save text to a file you'd want to use a `try/catch` block to check for any errors.
 You can always leave it out, but Python won't warn you that using the `open()` function may create an error.